Anatomy of a good design

-No matter how beautiful your design is, an app is nothing without simple navigation.
+No matter how beautiful your design is, an app is nothing without convenient navigation.
 Use familiar patterns to make the navigation easier.
-After all, the more familiar — the easier to use.
-For example, hamburger menu is an outdated feature, and tab bar is native and intuitive.
+After all, the more familiar, the easier to use.
+For example, the hamburger menu is an outdated feature, and the tab bar is native and intuitive.
 On the one hand, it makes all apps similar.
 But on the other hand, it is very important that the app has no obstacles for users.

-Another tip: make button size comfortable for fingers.
-If the target audience is women, the buttons can be smaller than for men.
-Take the thumb area into account: most often we hold smartphones with only one hand.
-You need to make sure that all the main elements are in this zone, so the user doesn’t need to change the grip.
+Another tip: make the button size comfortable for fingers.
+Take the thumb area into account: most often, we hold smartphones with only one hand.
+You need to make sure that all the main elements are in this area, so the user doesn’t need to change the grip.
 The larger the display, the smaller the thumb area.

 Choosing the color

 The colors used in design may cause some associations.
 For example, red is a selling color but at the same time it is associated with errors.
 But designers try to avoid associations with colors — this choice is never justified only by association.
 Colors affect users’ feelings and attitude to your app.
 Don’t mix a bunch of different colors — the users will only get a headache.
 Sometimes color solutions are predetermined in advance, for example, when a well-known company orders design services.
 In this case, there is already a brand book with a certain color scheme and fonts selected by other people.